-"Men`s movements, which sometimes attack us very aggressively and violently, are also forcing us to think differently and to give them a place too.
-I do not justify their violence and shaming, but I think that they have rights no less than women" (Anonymous interview FF).
+“Men’s movements, which sometimes attack us very aggressively and violently, are also forcing us to think differently and to give them a place, too.
+I do not justify their violence and shaming, but I think that they have rights no less than women.” (anonymous interview FF)

-Therefore, political changes may have forced, or drastically encouraged, the female policymakers to shift their tendency to identify with women into also understanding men.
-This new understanding of masculinity has also set into action the factors which, in the eyes of the interviewees, will facilitate the issue of engaging fathers.
+Therefore, political changes may have forced or drastically encouraged female policymakers to shift from their tendency to identify with women to also understanding men.
+This new understanding of masculinity has set into motion factors that, in the eyes of the interviewees, will facilitate the issue of engaging fathers.

-3. Ethical challenges when working with fathers
+3. An ethical conflict: Should resources be used to reach fathers who choose to be absent?

-Few interviewees emphasised the importance of engaging fathers regardless of the family unit, based on a humanistic ideology which perceives fathers as equals and separate subjects:
+A few interviewees emphasised the importance of engaging fathers regardless of how present or absent they are in the family’s day-to-day life.
+Their view was based on a humanistic ideology that perceives fathers as equals and separate subjects:

-"I think that men deserve a feeling of well-being, I think men also deserve social services that fit their needs...
+“I think that men deserve a feeling of well-being, I think men also deserve social services that fit their needs...
 We want men to utilise our services so that we can help them to try to live better, more meaningful lives, and to be able to connect with all social systems.
-Yes, I want them to be my clients" (Anonymous interview DD).
+Yes, I want them to be my clients.” (anonymous interview DD)

-However, fulfilling this wish could be impeded by the challenge of reaching out to fathers who do not cooperate with the social services (as opposed to mothers, who do). social workers knowing that fathers should be included and that this results in better outcomes, but that they don't have the resource to support this, as demonsrated above.
-Resourcing should be taken into account for policy makers.
-But in addition to the practical aspect of this, there is the moral aspect:
+However, fulfilling this wish could be impeded by the challenge of reaching out to fathers who do not cooperate with social services (as opposed to mothers, who do).
+Social workers may know that fathers should be included and that this results in better outcomes, but they may not have the resources for this, as demonstrated above.
+Policymakers should take resourcing into account.
+But in addition to this practical aspect, there is the moral aspect:

-"There are some approaches that come out and say – a father that is absent from his child life, where is his responsibility?
+“There are some approaches that come out and say a father that is absent from his child life, where is his responsibility?
 And why should social workers try to involve him?
-So on the one side, I support the rights approach towards fathers, but on the other side, the legal system in Israel does not emphasise the parents` obligation and responsibility" (Anonymous interview EE).
+So on the one side, I support the rights approach towards fathers, but on the other side, the legal system in Israel does not emphasise the parents’ obligation and responsibility.” (anonymous interview EE)

-Here there was a split between the abovementioned tendency to advocate men and acknowledge them as subjects entitled to welfare and treatment, and the more judgmental moralistic social work approach which expected the client to take full responsibility, specifically perceiving fathers as a function of the family for the child`s sake.
-In other words – the discourse of rights against the discourse of obligations:
+Here there was a split between the abovementioned desire to advocate for men and acknowledge them as subjects entitled to welfare and treatment, and the more judgmental and moralistic social work approach that expects the client to take full responsibility, specifically expecting fathers to be a functioning member of the family for the child’s sake.
+In other words, at play is the discourse of rights against the discourse of obligations:

-"There are some approaches which criticise the father who chooses not to be part of his child`s life: How could he allow himself to do this and then expect that social workers make an effort for him?
-It was his choice to have a child and it`s his responsibility” (Anonymous interview EE).
+“There are some approaches which criticise the father who chooses not to be a part of his child’s life: How could he allow himself to do this and then expect that social workers make an effort for him?
+It was his choice to have a child and it’s his responsibility.” (anonymous interview EE)

-Nevertheless, while this Interviwee also acknowledged that the more dominant discourse in Israel is the rights discourse, there is a tension between the two approaches among social workers.
-This aspect is also related to the manner in which the law relates to fathers:
+While this interviewee acknowledged that the more dominant discourse in Israel is the rights discourse, there is a tension between the two approaches among social workers.
+This tension is also related to the manner in which the law treats fathers:

-"The law speaks of parents as parents without distinction, and therefore the child is entitled, in terms of the rights of the child, to have a father as well as a mother, so our job in this profession is to make every effort to have a relationship with the parents, whether it`s the mother or the father" (Dalia Lev-Sadeh).
+“The law speaks of parents as parents without distinction, and therefore the child is entitled, in terms of the rights of the child, to have a father as well as a mother, so our job in this profession is to make every effort to have a relationship with the parents, whether it’s the mother or the father.”
+(Dalia Lev-Sadeh)

-Another factor that affects the attitude towards fathers is domestic violence:
+Another factor that affects attitudes towards fathers is domestic violence: